siderolabs/go-debug/README.md

 `go-debug` is a Sidero-specific library for including debugging facilities for developers in our products when they are compiled with `sidero.debug` build tag.
 They are not included by default.
+Also provides utils for detecting if the code was compiled with `race` build tag.